Wellbeing in tennis - advice for young people

 If someone stops you from playing tennis for a reason that doesn’t seem fair, please tell someone you trust so it can be raised with the organiser.

-Tennis can often feel like an individual sport, particularly if you are a singles player.
-This can lead to players experiencing loneliness due to the potential pressures feeling like they fall on one person.
+Tennis can often feel like an individual sport, particularly if you're a singles player.
+This can lead to experiencing loneliness due to the potential pressures feeling like they fall on one person.

-Tennis can also be a great remedy to feeling low, as it can take your mind off worries, give you an opportunity to socialise and boost your confidence.
+But tennis can also be a great remedy to feeling low.
+It can take your mind off worries, give you an opportunity to socialise and boost your confidence.

 Tennis is a game for everyone.
 Throughout the UK there are playing and coaching opportunities available for people with learning disabilities and physical impairments.
 Wheelchair tennis has grown massively and there are also a growing number of tennis events for deaf and visually impaired players.